Nick Remy Matthews

-Nick Remy Matthews, ACS, is a British-born, Australian-raised director of photography, director and writer based in Europe.
+Nick Remy Matthews, ACS, is a British-born, Australian-raised director of photography, based in Europe.
 In 2020 he was named "Cinematographer of the Year" by the Australian Cinematographers Society.
 He was also named by Variety as one of the "10 Cinematographers to Watch" in 2019 for his work on Hotel Mumbai, a factual action drama depicting the Mumbai terror attacks, directed by long time collaborator Anthony Maras.
 The film stars Dev Patel, Armie Hammer, Nazanin Boniadi, Anupam Kher, Suhail Nayyar, Jason Isaacs, Natasha Liu Bordizzo and Tilda Cobham-Hervey and premiered at the Toronto International Film Festival on 7 September 2018 where Matthews was singled out for praise for his work on the film.
 Rolling Stone declare that "Even in the chaos of bullets and bombs — kudos to ace cinematographer Nick Remy Matthews — Maras creates a sense of actual lives hanging in the balance.".
 The Hollywood Reporter also praises the "...kinetic cinematography..." that enhances "...the idea that these are real events.".
 Variety describes the film as "Stunningly framed and photographed..." and as having a "...visual striking aesthetic."Washington Square News describes the film's cinematography as spanning "...cramped utility closets and breathtaking skylines, a visual treat from beginning to end."

-In 2017, Matthews photographed The Chaperone for PBS and Masterpiece in New York City; the tale of 1920s silent movie actress Louise Brooks played by rising star Haley Lu Richardson.
-Oscar nominee Elizabeth McGovern, Golden Globe winner Blythe Danner, and Campbell Scott also star.
-The film opened in limited release in the US on 29 March 2019.
-Observer describes the film as being "Elegantly photographed with period Jazz Age splendor by Nick Remy Matthews..."

-Writing, directing and producing

-Matthews' directorial debut feature film, the psychological drama thriller One Eyed Girl, premiered at the 2014 Austin Film Festival where he and co-writer Craig Behenna won the prestigious Dark Matters Jury Prize.
-The film was described by The Hollywood Reporter as an "...engrossing, darkly tinged drama", "...an auspicious debut", and declared that the film "...explores the dark matters of the soul with an engrossing intensity".

-In 2005, he photographed, produced, and co-edited Murali K. Thalluri's feature film 2:37, that premiered at Le Festival de Cannes, in Un Certain Regard in 2006.

-In 2023, Matthews directed the second unit of Alex Parkinson’s true story action film Last Breath starring Woody Harrelson and Simu Liu.
-The film’s release is expected in early 2025 with Focus Features.
+Following Hotel Mumbai, his cinematography credits have included feature films and television productions in the United Kingdom, Europe and the United States.
+He was cinematographer on the science-fiction thriller I.S.S., directed by Gabriela Cowperthwaite and starring Ariana DeBose.
+He subsequently photographed the Lionsgate horror film Bagman, directed by Colm McCarthy and starring Sam Claflin.
+Matthews was also cinematographer on the survival thriller Last Breath, directed by Alex Parkinson and starring Woody Harrelson, Simu Liu and Finn Cole.In 2025 he reunited with Hotel Mumbai director Anthony Maras as second unit director on the Second World War drama Pressure, starring Andrew Scott, Brendan Fraser and Kerry Condon.

+Matthews' television work includes the Norwegian political thriller Furia, directed by Magnus Martens, and the British crime drama Gangs of London, for which he photographed two episodes directed by Farren Blackburn.
+He subsequently served as cinematographer on episodes four and five of the ITV espionage thriller Secret Service, starring Gemma Arterton and directed by Blackburn.

+Early life

+Matthews was born in the United Kingdom and raised in Adelaide, South Australia, to a British father and an Indian-born Anglo-Indian mother.
+His father was an aeronautical engineer and his mother an English and drama teacher.
+Matthews attended the progressive Marbury School in the Adelaide Hills on a scholarship, where his contemporaries included singer-songwriter Sia.
+He later attended Flinders University, studying film-making and literature before beginning his career in the film industry in the United Kingdom as a video trainee on the HBO miniseries Band of Brothers, executive produced by Steven Spielberg and Tom Hanks.